 With the winter season upon us, Utilities Kingston and Kingston Hydro are providing some important safety reminders about your gas, water and electrical services.

 Keep gas meters clear: Although your outdoor gas meter is designed to withstand winter weather, heavy or hard-packed snow and ice can be a safety hazard.
-Keep snow and ice from building up on and covering your meter, and take care in using a snow blower or plow near your meter.
+Keep snow and ice from building up on and covering both your gas and electric meters – and avoid piling snow under the meters or electrical wires.
+Take care when using a snow blower or plow near your meter and never kick or hit the gas meter or its piping to break away built-up snow or ice.
 Get more information.

 Make hydrants visible: Residents and snow removal companies are reminded not to shovel or blow snow onto hydrants.
 We thank citizens who take the time to clear snow and ice from fire hydrants, providing access to fire fighters in case of emergency.

 Did you know?
-After a heavy snow fall, we inspect all 3,400 hydrants in the municipal water distribution system and then make them accessible for fire protection.
-The inspection process involves dividing the area into 16 ‘hydrant beats’ of approximately 200 hydrants each, visually inspecting each hydrant, and then clearing them of snow and ice as needed.
+There are 3,600 hydrants in the municipal water distribution system.
+After a heavy snow fall, we inspect hydrants and then make them accessible for fire protection.
+Inspectors divide the area into 16 ‘hydrant beats’ of approximately 200 hydrants each.
+They visually inspect hydrants, and clear them of snow and ice as needed.
+We prioritize hydrants adjacent to critical services such as hospitals, schools and long-term care facilities.

 Prevent water from freezing around electrical lines: Please keep your eaves troughs free of debris so water runs safely away before it freezes.
 Ice can build up where overhead electrical service wires attach to your home—a dangerous and costly situation.
 Consider that the root of the problem may be poor attic insulation.